ntanis-dev/essentials-for-spotify/README.md

 - **User Information**
   Displays the information of the connected user.
 - **Play Context**
-  Map this button to any supported Spotify URI and press it to start playing.
+  Map this button to any supported Spotify URL and press it to start playing.

 ### Dials
 - **Playback Control**\